adolgert/BijectiveHilbert.jl/docs/src/index.md

 # BijectiveHilbert

 Data in two or more dimensions is stored linearly, so places nearby in the data can be far in memory or on disk.
-This package offers functions that sort multi-dimensional data to make storage and retrieval more efficient.
+This package offers functions that make multi-dimensional data storage and retrieval more efficient by sorting them so that nearby data is nearby in memory.

 ```julia
 julia> using Pkg; Pkg.add("BijectiveHilbert")